aleedy99/aleedy99.github.io/aboutme.md

 subtitle: Why I'm taking CS 103
 ---

-I have no programming experience, but I love making things I have made:
+I have no programming experience, but I love making things.

+I have made:

-- A stained glass tile
+- A Stained Glass Tile
-- Many Origami bowes
+- Many Origami boxes

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- A Chocolate Cheesecake
+- A Knitted Hat
+- A Spinning Top

+I am very average at making things, but I love it anyway.

+##Why am I taking CSCI 103?##
+I like making things and my brother suggested that I take a Computer Science course